MRe6030/MRe6030.github.io/README.md

 # MRe6030.github.io
 Website for CPSC6030 Final Visualization

-By: Matthew Re, Noah Britt, && Wei Hao.
+By: Noah Britt, Matthew Re, && Wei Hao.

 --------------------------------------------------------------------

 This project aims to visualize some of YouTube's trending data from February an March 2021.

+**The video detailing the website and the data is found at the bottom of the webpage.
+Depending on your computer's monitor size, you might have to scroll down to see it.**

 In total, our dataset contained about 6000 rows of data (for just the USA).
 Each row contains information about a trending video.
 If we only want to look at unique videos, then we have about 1020 data points.